Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/cohort-webhooks.md

 }
 ```

-### Example template for sending cohort updates per user
+### Example template to send cohort updates per user

-Some webhook destinations would need a list of users as a batch.
-For these cases, the template can be updated accordingly.
-In the below example, we can set the cohort name and cohort id as a single boolean property determining whether the user is in the cohort or not.
+Some webhook destinations need a list of users as a batch.
+For these cases, you can update the template to match.
+The example below shows the cohort name and cohort id as a single boolean property which determines if the user is in the cohort or not.

 ```text
 [ < #list input.users.iterator() as user > {